Seven Top Accommodations in Lapland for Film Productions

 As the new 25% Finnish cash rebate system for film productions approaches its six-month ‘anniversary’, even the people supervising the incentive scheme are surprised at its success.
 “Yes, we’ve been surprised,” says Merja Salonen, product manager at Tekes – the Finnish Funding Agency for Innovation, tasked with administering the rebates that were introduced at the beginning of 2017.

 “As of mid-May, ten funding decisions had been made, totalling 3.5 million euros, with a further nine applications worth 2.3 million euros in process.”

 The total annual cap for the rebate as it stands is 10 million euros, although Merja confesses to “sweet dreams of doubling the incentive budget to 20 million”.
 The incentive, approved by a Government decree and passed with admirable speed into law, brings Finland in line with other countries aiming to attract film productions to their shores.
 It completes the range of competitive assets, including Lapland’s uniquely unspoiled natural environment and exotic winter weather, which Finland can offer to prospective producers.

-“The rebate system has been designed to be as easy and clear as possible to users.
+“The Finnish cash rebate system has been designed to be as easy and clear as possible to users.
 Producers who are considering filming in Lapland, for example, should contact us at Tekes or the Lapland Film Commission, which is one of five regional commissions in Finland.
 The Lapland commission, under the House of Lapland ‘umbrella’, can help in finding a suitable Finnish co-producer or production service company.
 To get the rebate, it is necessary to work with one of these production ‘co-ordinators’,” says Merja.

 These agreements cede four responsibilities to the Finnish partner: the acquisition of services and staff, the actual rebate application, updating of the mandatory cost breakdown, and arranging audits.